bokkypoobah/EthereumFoos/README.md

 This is a list of costly mistakes that have occurred in the Ethereum ecosystem, and some suggestions on how to mitigate the risk of this happening to you.

+This page has not been created to attribute blame, as developers (myself include) build imperfect systems.
+This page has been created to list some of the weak points in systems that will need to be protected with additional care.

+The Ethereum and cryptocurrency field is experimental, and care should be taken to minimise the chances of getting hacked.

 <br />

 <hr />